-Justice for Women contributes to the global effort to eradicate male violence against women, which includes sexual and domestic violence.
+Justice for Women contributes to the global effort to eradicate male violence against women, which includes sexual and domestic violence, and coercive control.
 Our focus is on the criminal justice system of England and Wales.
 We work to identify and change those areas of law, policy and practice relating to male violence against women, where women are discriminated against on the basis of their gender.

 - To work towards an end to discriminatory provisions in the legal and policy framework of England and Wales relating to the criminal justice system as it impacts on male violence against women and to ensure that this framework is effective in preventing continued discrimination against women.